SGajmer/proj1_MAST30034/README.md

 # proj1_MAST30034

-The datasets have been loaded in the notebook using the URL of each month's CSV file
+The datasets have been loaded in the notebook using the URL of each month's CSV file.
+Additionally these datasets have also been included under external_dataset

 External weather data retrieved from https://www.wunderground.com/weather/us/ny/new-york-city